mrgarvitoffice/LearnMint-Ai/README.md

 NEXT_PUBLIC_FIREBASE_APP_ID=1:your-sender-id:web:your-app-id
 NEXT_PUBLIC_FIREBASE_MEASUREMENT_ID=G-YOUR_MEASUREMENT_ID # Optional for Firebase Analytics

-# For Genkit AI Features (Notes, Quizzes, Flashcards, Chatbot AI)
+# For Genkit AI Features (Notes, Quizzes, Flashcards, Chatbot AI, Image Generation)
-# Get your key from Google AI Studio: https://aistudio.google.com/app/apikey
+# Get your keys from Google AI Studio: https://aistudio.google.com/app/apikey
-# Ensure the associated Google Cloud project has the "Generative Language API" enabled and billing configured.
+# Ensure the associated Google Cloud project has the "Generative Language API" (or Vertex AI for newer models) enabled and billing configured.

-GOOGLE_API_KEY=AIzaSyYOUR_GEMINI_API_KEY
+# Main/Default Gemini API Key (Used for general AI tasks if specific ones below are not set)
+# Suggestion: Use one of MrGarvit's provided keys here, e.g., AIzaSyC9acF8uyEJssqF9ZaMOMvJNLag8EffJlo
+GOOGLE_API_KEY=AIzaSyYOUR_MAIN_GEMINI_API_KEY

-# OPTIONAL: Separate API Key for Study Notes Generation
+# Optional: Separate API Key for Study Notes (Text Generation part)
-# If blank, notes generation will use the main GOOGLE_API_KEY above.
+# If blank, notes text generation will use GOOGLE_API_KEY.
+# Suggestion: Use one of MrGarvit's provided keys here, e.g., AIzaSyDEbQvjLG_Lb_OtDK-ka3CdcrU19dl72OY
 GOOGLE_API_KEY_NOTES=

-# OPTIONAL: Separate API Key for AI Chatbot (Kazuma)
+# Optional: Separate API Key for AI Chatbot (Kazuma)
-# If blank, the chatbot will use the main GOOGLE_API_KEY above.
+# If blank, the chatbot will use GOOGLE_API_KEY.
+# Suggestion: Use one of MrGarvit's provided keys here, e.g., AIzaSyC3ZI8F99RYeMxkE5OYewSsE0o5GLHvMRs
 GOOGLE_API_KEY_CHATBOT=

+# Optional: Separate API Key for Image Generation within Notes
+# If blank, image generation will attempt to use GOOGLE_API_KEY_NOTES, then GOOGLE_API_KEY.
+# Highly Recommended: Use a dedicated key or one of MrGarvit's provided keys.
+# Image generation can be resource-intensive.
+Ensure "gemini-2.0-flash-exp" or equivalent image model is supported.
+# e.g., AIzaSyDEbQvjLG_Lb_OtDK-ka3CdcrU19dl72OY (can be same as NOTES key if that key has image model access)
+GOOGLE_API_KEY_IMAGES=

 # For Daily News Digest Feature
 # Get your free key from Newsdata.io: https://newsdata.io